 Arthur Zilversmit (1932-2005) founded the MLS program in the mid-1970’s, at a time when only a handful of graduate liberal studies programs were in existence, including those at Harvard, Dartmouth, and Johns Hopkins.
 In 1994 he won the first Joseph Katz Award for Distinguished Contributions to the Practice and Discourse of General and Liberal Education given by the Association of Graduate Liberal Studies Programs.
 Professor Zilversmit, an American intellectual historian with a special interest in the history of education, held degrees from Cornell University, Harvard University, and the University of California (Berkeley).

 Contributions to the MLS Endowment are always welcome.
-For more information, call the Graduate Office (847-735-5083).
+For more information, call the Graduate Office (847-735-5083) or contribute online.